HMS Caroline (1795): 1811

 In 1811 Caroline joined Drury's forces off the Malabar Coast to prepare for an attack on Java.
 On 6 March the now Vice-Admiral Drury suddenly died, leaving Cole to continue preparations in his stead until Rear-Admiral Robert Stopford and Captain William Robert Broughton arrived later in the year.
 By the time of the arrival of these senior officers Cole had almost completed the preparations for the invasion.
 On 4 August the large force under Stopford arrived in Chillingching Bay, east of Batavia.
 Caroline was the lead frigate alongside HMS Modeste and HMS Bucephalus charged with covering the debarkation of the invasion forces on the beaches.
 It was found that no enemy forces were contesting the landing and that two batteries meant to be guarding the location were unfinished, so Cole ordered 8,000 men to land immediately from the boats of the frigates, successfully doing so before the Dutch (who had been rushing to reach the site) were able to respond.
 The Dutch having arrived to contest the invasion seven hours after the landing, Cole requested that he take 400 seamen ashore to further assist the soldiers, but his offer was declined and Caroline played no further action in the invasion.
 Between 4 and 28 August at Java Caroline had two men killed, three wounded, and one missing.

 Cole was personally thanked for his actions by the Governor-General of India Lord Minto and the commander-in-chief of the forces Major-General Sir Samuel Auchmuty.
 The invasion was a success, and Caroline was chosen to take Stopford's dispatches on the action back to Britain, arriving there on 15 December.
 The voyage took the ship ninety-four days, which was thought to be the second fastest passage from the East Indies to date.
 Cole was knighted on 29 May 1812 for his service, and the crew of Caroline presented him with a sword worth 100 guineas and an epistle thanking him for his kindess and bravery while in command of them.

 Fate

 Her service over, Caroline was paid off at Portsmouth in January 1812.
-In November 1813 she was fitted as a salvage ship to weight the wreck of the 100-gun ship-of-the-line HMS Queen Charlotte which had blown up in an accident off Capraia in 1800.
+In November 1813 she was fitted as a salvage ship to weight the wreck of the merchant ship Queen Charlotte.
 The ship was broken up at Deptford in September 1815.